What Types of Benefits Are Available? Top of page

 A special benefit period can interrupt a period of regular benefits.
 There are possible variations of benefit (such as combination of maternity, parental/adoption and sickness benefits).
 Contact EI or Teacher Welfare to determine qualification requirements for such a combination.

 Maternity benefits are available to natural mothers, who are entitled to up to 15 weeks of benefits payable at any time (including nonteaching periods) during the period beginning 8 weeks before the expected date of birth and ending 17 weeks after the week in which the birth occurred.
 Benefits commence after the normal 2-week waiting period has been served.
-However, if a woman has been on paid sick leave from her school board before claiming EI maternity benefits, EI may consider the last 2 weeks of the sick leave as the waiting period and waive the normal waiting period.
-Teachers should contact an Association staff officer to discuss the most advantageous start date for their benefits and the applicability of the waiver to their circumstances.
+Teachers should contact an Association staff officer to discuss the most advantageous start date for their benefits and the applicability of possibly waiving the 2-week waiting period to their circumstances.
 For many teachers, waiving the waiting period is not beneficial and can have negative effects.

 If the woman works for a school board that has a Registered Supplementary Unemployment Benefit (SUB) plan (also known as a Registered Supplementary Employment Benefit [SEB]) in place, the school board will (during teaching periods only) top up those benefits to a maximum (depending on the plan) of 100 per cent of her gross weekly salary.
 Teachers who receive SUB payments will not have this amount deducted from their EI benefits.